Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Axiomatic Measure / Probability Theory

 \begin{defi}[Measure Axiom] Given a set $\Omega$, and a set of its subsets $\Sigma\subseteq 2^\Omega$, a function $\mu: \Sigma \to \R$ is a \emph{measure} iff \begin{enumerate} \item $\forall x \in \Sigma; \mu(x) \geq 0$, \item $\mu(\emptyset) = 0$, \item $\mu(A) \leq \mu(B)$ if $A \subseteq B$, and \item for a countably infinite sequence of sets $\braces{S_i}_{i=0}^\infty$, $\mu(\bigcup_i S_i) \leq \sum_i \mu(S_i)$.
 Equality holds when $S_i$ are mutually disjoint ($S_i\cap S_j = \emptyset$ if $i\not=j$). \end{enumerate} \end{defi}

-There is a certain condition that $\Sigma$ must satisfy.
-In short, $\Sigma$ should ``behave well'' in order for $\mu$ to be reliably defined. \footnote{More specifically, it must be a $\sigma$-algebra of $\Omega$.
-However, such mathematical details are not important to us.} Recall that $\mu$ generalizes integration and summation.
-If $\Omega$ is a set of real numbers $\R$, complications arise due to pathological sets such as $\R\setminus \Q$ or a Cantor set.
+There is a certain condition called $\sigma$-algebra that $\Sigma$ must satisfy, but its theoretical details are not important to us.
+In short, if $\Omega$ is a set of real numbers $\R$, $\Sigma$ should ``behave well'' in order for $\mu$ to be well-defined because some pathological sets such as $\R\setminus \Q$ or a Cantor set can cause complications when $\mu$ defines and generalizes integration and summation.
 So far, I can informally assume that $\Omega$ and $\Sigma$ are well-behaved.

-\begin{defi}[Probability Axiom] A function $\mu$ is a probability measure when it is a measure, $\mu: \Sigma\to [0,1]$, and $\mu(\Omega) = 1$. \end{defi}
+\begin{defi}[Probability Axiom] A function $\mu$ is a probability measure when it is a measure, $\mu: \Sigma\to{} [0,1]$, and $\mu(\Omega) = 1$. \end{defi}

 \begin{ex} $\mu(\braces{1,3,5}) = 0.5$, i.e., the probability of observing an odd number from a fair dice is 0.5. $\mu(\braces{1,2,3,4,5,6}) = 1$ and $\mu(\emptyset) = 0$. \end{ex}

 \begin{defi} For a probability measure $\mu$ on $\Omega$ and $\Sigma$, $\Omega$ is called a \emph{sample space}, $\Sigma$ is called an \emph{event space}, $x\in\Sigma$ is called an \emph{event}. $(\Omega, \Sigma, \mu)$ is called a \emph{probability space} if a complement and a union of events are defined, i.e., \begin{enumerate} \item $x \in \Sigma \iff \Omega \setminus x \in \Sigma$, and \item $x, y \in \Sigma \then x\cup y \in \Sigma$. \end{enumerate} \end{defi}